-Simon Grayson: Sunderland sack manager after 15 games
+Simon Grayson: Sunderland sack manager after 18 games in charge

 However, the 47-year-old won just one league game as Sunderland boss.

-Assistant manager Glynn Snodin has also gone, which leaves in doubt who will take caretaker charge of the team for Sunday's Tees-Wear derby against Middlesbrough.
+Assistant manager Glynn Snodin has also gone, with no announcement as to who will take caretaker charge of the team for Sunday's Tees-Wear derby against Middlesbrough.

 Chief executive Martin Bain said: "Simon and his team have worked tirelessly to achieve the best for the football club during their time here.